Mysterious Toothaches with No Answers To

 Treatment and Management of Chronic Pain Conditions

-Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
-Dr. Chionh who runs the practice has many years of experience, and specialises in dental implants, TMD, and other mouth and jaw conditions.
+Nourish Dental & TMJ Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh runs the practice and has over 20 years of hands-on experience.
+He focuses on TMD / TMJ Disorders and other orofacial pain disorders, myofascial pain, sleep apnoea, pain & sleep dentistry, and other mouth and jaw conditions.